Jencansee/react-learning-notes/README.md

 `useEffect` runs every time after component or dependency is updated.
 Dependencies must be some value, variable, state that would be updated - and cause to run `useEffect()`

-If there's empty array of dependencies - useEffect will run once after component is updated (on render cycle).
+If there's empty array of dependencies - useEffect will run <b>once</b> after component is updated (on render cycle).

 Clean up function runs before main function except the first time.
 Very usefull for example to clear timeout.